open-feature/go-sdk-contrib/tools/provider-tck/README.md

 - **Evaluation context passthrough is unverifiable.** The scenarios build evaluation contexts but cannot assert one *reached* the backend.
 That needs an echo operation on the control API.
 Until then a provider that silently drops the context passes. `@targeting` is reserved for these.
-- **The assets are vendored, not submoduled.** `pkg/tck/assets/` is a copy of `specification/assets/provider-tck/` in [open-feature/spec][spec].
-Changes belong there and are copied here; a follow-up will source them from a submodule at build time, the way `providers/flagd` already consumes the spec repo.
 - **`POST /restart` is unused.** No current scenario needs a bounded outage — the stale scenario uses an explicit disconnect and reconnect — so `tck.ConnectionControl` has no `DisconnectFor`.
 - **Caching, hooks and flag metadata** are not covered.